d-go/quick-settings-avatar/README.md

 |--|--|
 |<img src="images/avatar-quick-settings-light.png" alt="QuickSettings-Avatar Left">|<img src="images/avatar-quick-settings-light-right.png" alt="QuickSettings-Avatar Right">|

+Clicking on it, will open the User settings.

 ## Notes
 I have only tested it in laptop devices, mobile and desktop might present some visual issues, install it at your own risk.

 ## TODO

+- [ ] Add support show a submenu with user related actions, such as "Log out", "Switch user", "Lock screen"(?)
 - [ ] Add support to make the Avatar thumbnail larger
 - [ ] Add options to remove system settings toggles to better adapt it to the available space (possibly will be added in [quick-settings-tweaks](https://github.com/qwreey75/quick-settings-tweaks))